-The Malmani subgroup "meta" dolomite is more prominent in the pit 1 and 2 areas, with Pretoria Group sediments (Timeball Hill Formation) outcropping near pit 3.
+The Malmani subgroup 'meta' dolomite is more prominent in the pit 1 and 2 areas, with Pretoria group sediments (Timeball Hill formation) outcropping near pit 3.

-A multidisciplinary GISTM consequence classification matrix was used to assess potential downstream impacts in a dam-failure scenario.
-Using this matrix, the co-disposal TSF was classified as Extreme.
+The GISTM consequence classification matrix was used to assess potential downstream impacts in a dam-failure scenario.
+Using this matrix, the Co-disposal TSF was classified as extreme.